Chances are good you don't need to hire someone

 Second, the premise that scheduling is the responsibility of one person is flat out wrong.
 A company will never manage their capacity and schedule properly if the entire organization isn’t in sync.
 This isn’t the job of an individual; it’s the job of everyone doing their part.
 Here are some examples of what I mean:

 - Engineering – They need to assure Shop Resources are defined correctly and that work orders are structured properly.
-The work order is what VISUAL ERP schedules, so that information needs to be correct.
+The work order is what your ERP schedules, so that information needs to be correct.
 (If you are concerned about not having accurate run times, don’t let that be a roadblock.
 There are practical solutions to that issue.)

 This is a true team effort; just like producing your product is.